Orlando Arcia Player Props: Braves vs. Reds

-Orlando Arcia -- 2-for-3 in his most recent game -- will be in action for the Atlanta Braves against the Cincinnati Reds, with Graham Ashcraft on the mound, on April 10 at 7:20 PM ET.
+After going 2-for-3 with an RBI in his most recent game, Orlando Arcia and the Atlanta Braves face the Cincinnati Reds (who will hand the ball to Luis Cessa) at 7:20 PM ET on Tuesday.

-He strung together two hits (going 2-for-3) in his most recent appearance against the Padres.
+In his last game, he racked up two hits (going 2-for-3 with an RBI) against the Reds.

 Orlando Arcia Game Info & Props vs. the Reds